arnavgautam/TreeHacks2015/HOLs/HOL-BuildingAppsWithCaching/HOL.md

 <a name="Ex2Task2" />
 #### Task 2 - Measuring the Data Access Latency ####

-In this task, you will update the application to allow control of the use of the cache from the UI and to display the time required to retrieve catalog data, allowing you to compare the latency of retrieving data from the cache against the time required to access the data source.
+In this task, you will update the application to allow control of the use of the cache from the UI and to display the time required to retrieve catalog data, allowing you to compare the latency of retrieving data from the cache and the time required to access the data source.

 1. Open the **HomeController.cs** file in the **Controllers** folder and add the **System.Diagnostics** using directive at the top of the file.